Giorgio-DiLiberi/ReinforcementLearning/README.md

 ## Create a virtualenv to use old packages

 Here is a how-to create a virtualenv on pc and run it, after run is it possible to install packages on the environment and run them without affecting the main pc packages.
+In this example I use python 3.7:

+* Install the venv package for the python version:

-* To create a virtualenv (from home/user dir):
+* To create a virtualenv:

     ```bash
-    python3.7 -m venv virtualEnvsFolder/virtualEnvsName
+    python3.7 -m venv /home/user/virtualEnvsFolder/virtualEnvsName
     ```

   If the python version required for the environment is 3.7